 Military Drone Technology

-Drones for police and military have presumed a prime role in fighting terrorism and counter revolution, and are projected to be of growing importance in future military operations.
+Drones for police and military have presumed a prime role in fighting terrorism and counter-revolution, and are projected to be of growing importance in future military operations.
 Unmanned Aerial Vehicles will continue to be applied in various military operations due to their high convenience in reducing losses.
-Military drones allowing the implementation of high profile and time-sensitive missions.
-Drone guns are becoming very useful weapon in war and battles.
+Military drones allowing the implementation of high-profile and time-sensitive missions.
+Drone guns are becoming a very useful weapon in war and battles.

 Commercial Drone Technology

 The commercial industry is taking great advantage of drone technology.
 Commercial drones are being used across various industries to help companies save money, improve safety, and enhance the efficiency of their operations.

 Drone sales are on the rise with each passing year, and more and more people are embracing the idea of owning such devices.
 The drone is being used for entertainment or to take photos or videos from an aerial perspective.